 Click the icon to specify the hourly time interval for which you want to see traffic graphs.
 Click the Show button to set the filter and see hour-based values in the traffic graph as well as the table below.
 Click the Reset button to turn the filter off and switch to the regular traffic graphs.

-in a given set.
-The reason this statistic is so useful in measuring data
+the numbers in a given set.
+The reason this statistic is so useful in

-throughput is that it gives a very accurate picture of the maximum traffic
+measuring data throughput is that it gives a very accurate picture of

 The 95th Percentile is the highest value left when the top 5% of a numerically sorted set of collected data is discarded.
 It is used as a measure of the peak value used when one discounts a fair amount for transitory spikes.
 This makes it markedly different from the average.
 The following example would help you understand it better.

 Consider if the data collected for CPU Utilization is 60,45,43,21,56,89,76,32,22,10,12,14,23,35,45,43,23,23,43,23 (20 points).
 This list is sorted in descending order and a single top value, 89, is discarded.
 Since 1 constitutes 5% of 20, we discarded 1 value in this case.
 The highest value in the remaining list, 76, is the 95th percentile.

 NetFlow Analyzer brings you the added advantage of drill-down

 to the traffic graphs presented.
 As you hover the mouse over the

 plot-area you can see a "+ " - cross-hair icon.
 Click on an area of the

 graph and holding the mouse down, drag it to the point(time period),

 you wish to further drill down to.
 For example : Having chosen a Last